 The baseline Challenger 300 was launched at the 1999 Paris Air Show as the Bombardier Continental.
-An all-new design, it received Transport Canada type approval on 31 May 2003, followed on 4 June by US FAR 25 certification and on 31 July by European JAR 25 approval.
-Assembled in Montreal, Canada, it entered commercial service on 8 January 2004 with Flexjet.
+An all-new design, it received Transport Canada type approval on 31 May 2003, followed on 4 June by US FAR 25 certification, and on 31 July, approval by European JAR 25.
+Assembled in Montreal, Canada, the Bombardier Challenger 300 entered commercial service on 8 January 2004 with Flexjet.
 The new design is not developed from the Challenger 600 or its variants.

-The fuselage and the wing are semi-monocoque aluminum structures, the winglets are composite.
-Outboard ailerons are manually actuated, elevators and rudder are hydraulic with a mechanical backup, fly-by-wire spoilers augment roll control, act as speedbrakes and dump lift on the ground, hydraulic single-slotted fowler flap have four positions : 0/10/20/30°.
-The Rockwell Collins Pro Line 21 avionics include four LCD displays, an EICAS and Maintenance Diagnostics Computer, an EGPWS, a TCAS II and an ELT.
+The Bombardier Challenger 300 fuselage and wing are semi-monocoque aluminum structures, and the winglets are composite.
+The aircraft’s control surfaces are operated through different systems: the outboard ailerons are manually actuated, and the elevators and rudder are hydraulic with a mechanical backup.
+Additionally, fly-by-wire spoilers augment roll control, act as speedbrakes, and reduce lift during ground operations.
+The hydraulic single-slotted Fowler flaps offer four positions: 0°, 10°, 20°, and 30°.
+The Rockwell Collins Pro Line 21 avionics include four LCDs, an EICAS and Maintenance Diagnostics Computer, an EGPWS, a TCAS II, and an ELT.

 RANGE MAP